 Summative and Formative assessment

 Learners are more likely to experience assessment carried out individually where they are expected to reproduce discrete language items from memory.
 This more formal type of testing would probably occur at the end of a semester or academic year or even at the end of a chapter or a unit.
 The results then are used to yield a school report and to determine what students know and do not know.
 This is known as summative assessment (or summative evaluation.)
-It does not necessarily provide a clear picture of an individual’s overall progress or even their full potential, especially if they are hindered by the fear factor of physically sitting for a test, but may provide straightforward and invaluable results for teachers to analyse.
-For example it provides information on the teaching and learning and whether the teaching product teaches what it is supposed to teach.
+It does not necessarily provide a clear picture of an individual’s overall progress or even their full potential, especially if they are hindered by the fear factor of physically sitting for a test, but may provide straightforward and invaluable results for teachers to analyze.
+For example, it provides information on teaching and learning and whether the course teaches what it is supposed to teach.
 Common features are the following.

-- Summative assessment is given periodically.
+- A summative assessment is given periodically.

 - It is a means to gauge, at a particular point in time, student learning relative to content standards.

 - Because it is spread out and occur after instruction every few weeks, months, or once a year, summative assessments are tools to help evaluate the effectiveness of programs, school improvement goals, alignment of curriculum, or student placement in specific programs.